 Epping integrates his work as an imagist and activist through conjoined constructs.
 While each arena's work is not always analogous to the other, the processes share strategies that often engage language and image.
 These intersections form networks that permit the viewer/reader to determine meaning.
 He has found that when the image does not illustrate the word, and words do not caption the image, each offers an expanded role in their pairing.

 Social constructs are rife with intended systems that authority can manipulate to sustain power and diminish those who do not share equal access to either control or the codes.
 Peeling away veils—looking at that typically overlooked—is a primary strength of the arts.
 Epping, through his teaching, studio practice, and social justice engagements, enlists that principle as a focal point of his words and deeds.

 Granary Books has published four of Epping's earlier projects.
-His work has been collected by Museum of Modern Art-Artists Books Collection, Yale, Harvard, the Center for Creative Photography, The Art Institute of Chicago and the Getty Center, among others.
+His work is collected by the Museum of Modern Art-Artists Books Collection, Yale, Harvard, the Center for Creative Photography, The Art Institute of Chicago, University of Chicago, and the Getty Center, among others.
 Epping received an M.F.A. from the University of Wisconsin-Madison.
 In addition to teaching at Williams College (1977-2017), he has taught at the University of Illinois-Chicago and Central Michigan University.
 He was the AD Falk Professor of Studio Art at Williams College from 2001-2017.

 Epping currently lives in Galisteo, NM.